garrandall/popular-music-data/tracks/i-m-a-hustla-cassidy.md

 I'm a hustler, I'm a, I'm a hustler, homey, yeah

-To get paid you got a save dont be spending the change In 5th grade I was hustling my Genesis games
+To get paid you got a save don't be spending the change In 5th grade I was hustling my Genesis games
 I was dumb, young, selling chewing gum to my classmates On the cash chase moving at a fast pace